Wireframing and Prototyping Course - What Students say:

 Creativity, Innovation, Products, Learning - these are my passions and areas of expertise.
 I have extensive experience as a Product Manager, an Innovation and Creativity expert and consultant in numerous organizations.
 I am also an experienced learning management and learning development manager.
 I worked internally in multinational companies such as Motorola and Teva Pharmaceuticals, and was also a senior consultant at ZOOZ Strategy, Innovation and Management consulting.
 In various roles, I consulted and facilitated countless processes and workshops on a multitude of innovation and creativity tools - Blue Ocean Strategy, Systematic Inventive Thinking, De Bono Lateral Thinking, SCAMPER, TRIZ Creative Problem Solving and more.

-Today, I am Director of Product Innovation and Learning at the international learning solutions company Kineo.
+Until April 2017, I was Director of Product Innovation and Learning at the international learning solutions company Kineo for 6 years.
+Currently, I am Director of Corporate Solutions at Compedia - delivering groundbreaking Virtual Reality and Augmented Reality solutions to the Corporate world.
 I am also very much involved in the Learning Community and served as the Israeli national annual learning conference chairperson in 2013.

 I am the author of the successful "100 Creative Presentation Ideas" book, and based upon that I also created the creative ideas app of the same name and the Ideas Flux innovation mobile and tablet app.